 ASSET PROTECTION ZONES Intent of measures: to provide sufficient space and maintain reduced fuel loads, so as to ensure radiant heat levels at buildings are below critical limits and to prevent direct flame contact with a building.
-COMPLIES / DOES NOT COMPLY Performance Criteria Acceptable solutions The intent may be achieved where: • Radiant heat levels at any point on a proposed building will not exceed 29 kW/m2.
-(1) An APZ is provided in accordance with the relevant tables/ figures in Appendix 2 of PBP-2006 .
+COMPLIES / DOES NOT COMPLY Performance Criteria Acceptable solutions The intent may be achieved where: • Radiant heat levels at any point on a proposed building will not exceed 29 kW/m .
+[1] An APZ is provided in accordance with the relevant tables/ figures in Appendix 2 of PBP-2006 .
 Complies (2) The APZ is wholly within the boundaries of the development site.
-Exceptional circumstances may apply (see section 3.3) Complies APZs are managed and maintained to prevent the spread of a fire towards the building.
-[3] In accordance with the requirements of Standards for Asset Protection Zones [RFS, 2005] Note: A Monitoring and Fuel Management Program should be required as a condition of development consent.
-Complies APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is negated.
-(4) The APZ is located on lands with a slope less than 18°.
+Exceptional circumstances may apply (see section 3.3) Complies • APZs are managed and maintained to prevent the spread of a fire towards the building.
+[3] In accordance with the requirements of Standards for Asset Protection Zones (RFS, 2005) Note: A Monitoring and Fuel Management Program should be required as a condition of development consent.
+Complies • APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is negated.
+[4] The APZ is located on lands with a slope less than 18°.
 Complies

 In relation to Acceptable Solution 1, the minimum separation / APZ required by PBP-2006 are provided in Table 1 on page 12, and summarised in the plan as Figure 15.
 These setbacks are based on a BAL-29 construction standard under AS3959-2009 Construction of buildings in bushfire-prone areas.
-In addition, the same plan shows the required setback for Special Fire Protection Purpose developments, based on a radiant heat flux of 10 kW/m2.
-Each "Stage" will be dealt with in more detail.
-To this end, the following plan shows the latest lot layout for Stage 1 of the precinct with the 29 kW/m2 and 10 kW/m2 radiant heat zones overlayed.
+In addition, the same plan shows the required setback for Special Fire Protection Purpose developments, based on a radiant heat flux of 10 kW/m.